IgnitionBoulder/2015week1/deliverables/README.md

 Example:

 **What is your name?**
-Sir Student of Ruby
+Jamei Finney

 **What is your quest?**
-I seek the Rails
+Maek themoney don't let the money make me.

 **What is your favorite color?**
-~~Green~~ edit:  No, blue.
-Blue!
+Green!

 For projects on Code Academy, or other external exercises, please just paste a link into your deliverables file where we can see the result.

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
+HTML is the skeleton of the page.
 What is the role of CSS in a web page?
+CSS provides the styling for the page.
 What is the role of Javascript in a web page?
+Javascript

 ---